 Investors are looking to engage in dialogue with companies to assess how they are identifying and monitoring cyber risks through sound governance structures and board oversight.
 The scope and the parameters of this engagement are currently being refined by an investor advisory committee.
 The project will be open for PRI signatories to join in June 2017.

 Investors spent two years engaging with companies across multiple sectors and regions to encourage more transparent anti-corruption strategies, policies and systems and better disclosure.
-The next phase of this engagement will be open to all signatories in May 2017.
+The PRI is currently building the next phase of this project, to be launched in mid-2017.

 Investors are encouraging companies to adopt a robust process for nominating directors to their boards, based on clearly disclosed policies, in order to ensure that boards are working most effectively to create and protect long-term value for shareholders.

 Resources: Director nominations process - engagement framework, research on good practice in seven markets and research on disclosure and practice in US and France

 Responding to increased signatory interest in corporate tax responsibility, investors from Europe, North America and Asia worked with the PRI to develop an engagement guidance document that, through background, key risks, engagement questions and good practice examples, supports investors in holding meaningful dialogue with companies on the issue.